corsix/polyfill-glibc/docs/Limitations.md

 ## Limitations of polyfill-glibc

-Currently, the `--target-glibc` operation of polyfill-glibc is only implemented for x86_64.
+Currently, the `--target-glibc` operation of polyfill-glibc is only implemented for x86_64 and aarch64.
 If other architectures are of interest to you, open a GitHub issue so that we can gauge interest.
 Note that lower level operations, for example `--set-rpath`, are implemented for all architectures.

 Polyfills have not yet been written for every glibc function.
 If you're hitting such a case, open a GitHub issue so that we can gauge interest.